SilentCatD/react-state-view-controller/README.md

 ### Provider and Dependency Injection (DI)

-A `Controller` manages states for a scope of child components, and so it must be provided to them for further interaction and triggering re-render.
+A `Controller` manages states for a group of child components, and so it must be provided to them for further interaction.
 This is similar to the `Context` API.
 In fact, this library uses the `Context` API internally for DI.

 To provide a group of child components with a `Controller`, we can use `ControllerProvider`: